My PC is slow, so what should I do?

 msconfig

-• Finally, click OK to save the changes and restart your computer to see the boot speed improvement.
+• Finally, click OK to save the changes and restart your computer to see the improvement in startup speed.

-10) Replace Windows with a lightweight operating system
+10) Replace Windows by a lightweight operating system

-Unfortunately, if despite all this, you still have problems with PC slowness, you will have to replace Windows with a lighter operating system.
+Unfortunately, if despite all this, you still have problems with PC slowness, you will have to replace Windows by a lighter operating system.

 This is one of the advantages of lightweight operating systems: they consume fewer resources and are therefore faster.
-If you currently use Windows and find that your computer's performance is slow, it may be a good idea to replace Windows with a lightweight operating system for increased performance.
+If you are currently using Windows and you notice that your computer's performance is slow, it might be a good idea to replace Windows by a lightweight operating system for increased performance.

 Here is a list of lightweight operating systems that you could install on your PC easily: